Bottega Veneta introduces lifetime warranty to support sustainable fashion

 More about the Bottega Veneta Certificate of Craft initiative

-The programme has been launched in a bid to protect the brand’s unique designs and brilliant handiwork which goes into the making of each product.
+The Bottega Veneta lifetime warranty programme has been launched in a bid to protect the brand’s unique designs and brilliant handiwork which goes into the making of each product.
 Customers who purchase the bags from November onwards can approach the store for any refreshes or repairs pertaining to the product upon furnishing a card provided with each bag.

 This is also in response to a global sentiment about the hike in prices of products of a few bespoke luxury brands.
 Bottega Veneta has always promoted quality and sustainability by using the finest leather and coming up with unique designs which are elegant without being overly flamboyant.
 The characteristic feature of their bags is an interwoven leather design.
 With the new initiative, the brand is encouraging its patrons to treat their bags as a generational investment.